pyth-network/pyth-gitbook/consumers/aptos.md

 ## Updating Price Feeds

-The [pyth-aptos-js](https://github.com/pyth-network/pyth-js/tree/main/pyth-aptos-js) package can be used to fetch price feed update data and which can be passed to the `pyth::update_price` on-chain function.
+ The mechanism by which price feeds are updated on Aptos is explained [here](./consume-data.md).
+The [pyth-aptos-js](https://github.com/pyth-network/pyth-js/tree/main/pyth-aptos-js) package can be used to fetch price feed update data which can be passed to the `pyth::update_price` on-chain function.

 ## Networks